phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq1_5:

-1.5 Using phpMyAdmin on :abbr:`IIS (Internet Information Services)`, I'm facing crashes and/or many error messages with the :abbr:`HTTP (HyperText Transfer Protocol)`.
+1.5 Using phpMyAdmin on :term:`IIS`, I'm facing crashes and/or many error messages with the :term:`HTTP`.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This is a known problem with the PHP :abbr:`ISAPI (Internet Server Application Programming Interface)` filter: it's not so stable.
+This is a known problem with the PHP :term:`ISAPI` filter: it's not so stable.
 Please use instead the cookie authentication mode.

 .. _faq1_6: